dmclark53/Eastbay-vs-Westbay-Weather/README.md

-# Palo-Alto-Weather-2014
+# East-Bay-vs-Peninsula-Weather
-Project studying weather difference between the Eastbay and the Westbay.
+Project studying weather difference between the East Bay and the Peninsula.

 All data provided by the NOAA NCDC.